 Representatives of minorities or minority regions can be given a special role in the legislative process.
 Members from Scotland in the British Parliament have traditionally formed the Grand Scottish Committee to review legislative bills of special relevance to Scotland, and it has been possible even to take one or more readings of the bill in that committee.
 In Fiji, representatives of indigenous Fijians sit with senior Fijian civil servants in the Fijian Affairs Committee to review legislative proposals of special concern to them before the proposals can be enacted by the Parliament (this provision dates from the time when indigenous Fijians were considered a vulnerable group).
 Some constitutions go even further and give communal representatives the right to block legislative proposals or to subject them to a special procedure.
 In Belgium, where members are divided into linguistic groups, the enactment of certain laws requires the votes of two-thirds of each linguistic group, provided that each group has a majority of its members in the legislature at the time of the vote.
 Another procedure is designed to help the French-speaking minority: when the French linguistic group considers that a bill is likely to impair relations between the French and Flemish communities, three-quarters of its members may raise an objection, whereupon the matter is referred to the Council of Ministers, consisting of an equal number of French and Flemish and operating by consensus.
 The Council presents a reasoned response to the legislature, either to defend or modify the bill.
-In Bosnia and Herzegovina, the legislative quorum in the House of Peoples in the Parliamentary Assembly requires three representatives each of Bosniacs, Croats and Serbs.
-In the second chamber of the Parliamentary Assembly, the House of Representatives, a majority of all members comprises a quorum.
+In Bosnia-Herzegovina, the legislative quorum in both chambers requires three representatives each of Bosniaks, Croatians and Serbs.
 Any community can declare that a proposed decision affects its vital interests, which then calls for special procedures for mediation and reconciliation of differences.
 If the political process fails to resolve differences, the matter is referred to the Constitutional Court.

-The focus of this section of the report is on representation in national institutions.
+The focus of this section of the Report is on representation in national institutions.
 However, representation can be secured indirectly, through elections to councils of minorities which have a consultative status with the legislature or the government (as in Croatia, Hungary, Romania and Slovakia).
-This form of representation can be especially useful when members of minorities, being non-nationals, lack the franchise to vote in national elections.
+This form of representation can be especially useful when members of minorities, being nonnationals, lack the franchise to vote in national elections.
 The EU states are encouraged to set up these councils when minorities are otherwise disenfranchised.
 Second, representation at local government level to facilitate minority participation is receiving increased attention.
-In several countries, non-nationals are allowed to participate in local government elections and institutions, and several instruments have drawn attention to the potential of local-level politics for the participation and welfare of minorities.
+In several countries, non-nationals are allowed to participate in local government elections and institutions, and several instruments have drawn attention to the potential of locallevel politics for the participation and welfare of minorities.
 In other instances, national minorities are given rights of self-government if they constitute a majority in a district (as in Croatia and Hungary), and the draft Sri Lanka Constitution (February 2000) not only provides for power sharing at the provincial level but also cultural councils at the district level.